-To an admissible strategy $\xi \in \Ac$, we associate the corresponding portfolio process $V^\xi$ corresponding to a zero initial endowment: \be V_t^{\xi}:= \sum_{s=0}^t \xi_sS_t/S_s\;,\; t \in \T. \ee The $i$-th component corresponds to the amount of money invested in the $i$-th asset at time $t$.
-Note that the additional amount of money $\xi^i_s$ invested at time $s$ in the $i$-th asset corresponds to $\xi^i_s/S^i_s$ units of the $i$-th asset, whose value at time $t$ is $(\xi^i_s/S^i_s)S^i_t$.
+The $i$th component corresponds to the amount of money invested in the $i$th asset at time $t$.
+Note that the additional amount of money $\xi ^i_s$ invested at time $s$ in the $i$th asset corresponds to $\xi ^i_s/S^i_s$ units of the $i$th asset, whose value at time $t$ is $(\xi ^i_s/S^i_s)S^i_t$.

-We then define the corresponding sets of terminal portfolio values
+We then define the corresponding sets of terminal portfolio values,